UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

               ( compose-pointed-map A B C (compose-pointed-map B A C k h) f) ( compose-pointed-map A A C k (compose-pointed-map A B A h f)) ( k)
-              ( associative-compose-pointed-map A B A C k h f) ( concat-htpy-pointed-map A C
+              ( assoc-compose-pointed-map A B A C k h f) ( concat-htpy-pointed-map A C
                 ( compose-pointed-map A A C k (compose-pointed-map A B A h f)) ( compose-pointed-map A A C k id-pointed-map)